Celtic Christianity: Britain

 Around 367, the Great Conspiracy saw the troops along Hadrian's Wall mutiny, allowing the Picts to overrun the northern areas of Roman Britain (in some cases joining in), in concert with Irish and Saxon attacks on the coast.
 The Roman provinces seem to have been retaken by Theodosius the Elder the next year, but many Romano-Britons had already been killed or taken as slaves.
 In 407, Constantine III declared himself "emperor of the West" and withdrew his legions to Gaul.
 The Byzantine historian Zosimus (c.
-500) stated that Constantine's neglect of the area's defense against Irish and Saxon raids and invasions caused the Britons and Gauls to fully revolt from the Roman Empire, rejecting Roman law and reverting to their native customs.
+500) stated that Constantine's neglect of the area's defence against Irish and Saxon raids and invasions caused the Britons and Gauls to fully revolt from the Roman Empire, rejecting Roman law and reverting to their native customs.
 In any case, Roman authority was greatly weakened following the Visigoths' sack of Rome in 410.
 Medieval legend attributed widespread Saxon immigration to mercenaries hired by the British king Vortigern.
 The Saxon communities followed a form of Germanic paganism, driving Christian Britons back to Wales, Cornwall, and Brittany or subjugating them under kingdoms with no formal church presence.

-Fifth and sixth century Britain, although poorly attested, saw the "Age of Saints" among the Welsh.
+Fifth and sixth century Britain, although poorly attested, saw the Age of Saints among the Welsh.
 Saint Dubric, Saint Illtud, and others first completed the Christianization of Wales.
+Saint Dubricius (also known as Dyfrig), who had been bishop at the Roman British settlement of Ariconium (in present-day Herefordshire) in the mid-fifth century, founded a monastery at nearby Hentland.
+He ordained Samson of Dol, who went on to evangelize Brittany.

 Unwilling or unable to missionize among the Saxons in England, Briton refugees and missionaries such as Saint Patrick and Finnian of Clonard were then responsible for the Christianization of Ireland and made up the Seven Founder Saints of Brittany.
 The Irish in turn made Christians of the Picts and English.
 Saint Columba then began the conversion of the Dál Riata and the other peoples of Scotland, although native saints such as Mungo also arose.
 The history of Christianity in Cornwall is more obscure, but the native church seems to have been greatly strengthened by Welsh and Irish missionaries such as Saints Petroc, Piran, and Breaca.
 Extreme weather (as around 535) and the attendant famines and disease, particularly the arrival of the Plague of Justinian in Wales around 547 and Ireland around 548, may have contributed to these missionary efforts.